alexandrecuer/Bus/README.md

 return true if device is from 26 family and false if not

 bus.get28temperature(byte j)<br>
-return temperature from the device i which is a DS1820 sensor
+return temperature from the device j which is assumed to be a DS1820 sensor

-  float get26temperature(byte j);
+bus.get26temperature(byte j)<br>
+return temperature from the device j which is assumed to be a DS2438 sensor

+bus.get26voltage(byte j, char *mode)<br>
+return the vdd of vad voltage on the device j which is assumed to be a DS2438 sensor<br>
-  //mode can be "vdd" or "vad"
+mode can be "vdd" or "vad"
-  float get26voltage(byte j, char *mode);

   boolean read26PageZero(byte j, uint8_t *data);
   void write26PageZero(byte j, uint8_t *data);